BelfrySCAD/BOSL2/tutorials/Attachments.md

 `anchor=` and `orient=` parameters to the child are ignored.**

-When you specify attachment using a pair of anchors, the attached child can spin around the parent anchor while still being attached.
+When you specify attachment using a pair of anchors, the attached child can spin around the parent anchor while still being attached at the designated anchors: specifying the anchors leaves one unspecified degree of freedom.
 As noted earlier, this ambiguity is resolved by anchors having a defined spin which specifies where the Y+ axis is located.
 The way that BOSL2 positions objects can be understood by viewing the anchor arrows as shown above, or you can remember these rules:
-1. When attaching to the TOP or BOTTOM the FRONT of the child points to the front if possible;  otherwise the TOP of the child points BACK.
+1. When attaching to the TOP or BOTTOM: the FRONT of the child points to the front if possible;  otherwise the TOP of the child points BACK.
 2. When attaching to other faces, if possible the child's UP anchor will point UP; otherwise, the BACK of the child points up (so the FRONT is pointed down).

 To show how this works we use this prismoid where the blue arrow is pointing to the front and the green arrow points up.
 Also note that the front left edge is the only right angle.